FerinT/timeshare/README.md

  <br />

 ## What still needs to be done..<br />
-1. Pop up box to alert if cart is empty instead of current echo;
-2. Advert search should be on "serviceOffered" instead of Service description.
-(Related to our musician not being found issue)
-3. Upload Picture code in updatre profile needs to be implemented
+1. Upload Picture code in updatre profile needs to be implemented
-4. Add to cart button should be styled and moved
-5. The Readme/install guide must be produced.
+2. The Readme/install guide must be produced.
 PS easy enough for mom and dad to install.

 ## Email Help
  1. Clone swiftmailer at https://github.com/swiftmailer/swiftmailer.git and replace the empty swiftmailer file in our project